 Manufactured Homes are helping to fulfill a need for affordable housing.
 The manufactured home is undoubtedly the most efficient, practical and affordable housing ever created.
 The demand for used manufactured homes with seller financing and affordable payments has increased tremendously over the past several years, simply because of the increased prices for new manufactured homes, and stick built homes.

 Commercial includes hotels/motels, strip malls, office complexes, mobile home parks, storage units, parking lots, garages, restaurants, stores, apartments for five or more families, and others.
 Commercial investing is highly specific and dependent on understanding financial records and cash flow.
 Requires additional education and confidence in working with high capital clients.

 Raw Land includes vacation, recreational, sub-dividable residential, commercial, industrial, agricultural, and special purpose lots.
-Specializing in land will involve the understanding of wetland issues, utility placement, encroachment and other issues with regard to undeveloped land.
+Specializing in the land will involve the understanding of wetland issues, utility placement, encroachment and other issues with regard to undeveloped land.

 A Pensacola REO or Pensacola Beach REO (Real Estate Owned) is a property that goes back to the mortgage company after an unsuccessful foreclosure auction.
 Most foreclosure auctions do not even result in bids.

 Foreclosure sales in Pensacola and Pensacola Beach begin with a minimum bid that includes the loan balance, any accrued interest, plus attorney’s fees and any costs association with the foreclosure process.

 Since what is owed to the bank is almost always more than what the property is worth, very few foreclosure auctions result in a successful sale.
 Then the property “reverts” to the bank.
 It becomes an REO, or “real estate owned” property.